 You can't manage diabetes with medicine alone.

 Blood glucose management is another important consideration.
 Reducing your meal portions will help with this (and help you lose weight).
 It’s also extremely important to eat regularly.
 I find it hard to wake up in the morning if my blood glucose levels get too low during the night, so I always make sure I have something to eat before I go to bed.
-During the day, I always carry chocolate, biscuits, and water with me.
+During the day, I make sure I carry chocolate, biscuits, and water with me.

 It’s also important to get enough sleep – I find that fatigue tends to raise my blood glucose levels.